 As consideration for the ID R&D Acquisition, the Company agreed to pay an aggregate purchase price of up to \$49.0 million.
 On the Closing Date, the equityholders of ID R&D received from the Company: (i) \$13.0 million in cash, subject to adjustments for transaction expenses, escrow amounts, indebtedness and working capital adjustments (the "Initial Cash Payment"); and (ii) 867,226 shares, or \$13.9 million, of Common Stock.
 In addition to the foregoing, the equityholders of ID R&D may become entitled to receive additional consideration from the Company upon achievement of certain milestones as follows (collectively, the "Earnout Payments"): subject to ID R&D's achievement of target revenue for the period commencing on the Closing Date and ending on the one year anniversary thereof and the period commencing on the one year anniversary of the Closing Date and ending on the one year anniversary thereof (each such period, an "Earnout Period"): (i) an aggregate maximum amount of approximately \$12.3 million with respect to the first Earnout Period and (ii) approximately \$9.8 million with respect to the second Earnout Period, with 15% of the first Earnout Period's payment to be deposited (as additional funds) into an escrow fund.
-The Company will make the Earnout Payments in the form of cash and up to 711,535 shares of Common Stock as set forth in the Merger Agreement.
-The Company has granted the Representative an option to shift the Earnout Period(s) out by one year, pursuant to the terms of the Merger Agreement of the subsequent Earnout Period's Earnout Payments.
+The Company has granted the Representative an option to shift the Earnout Period(s) out by one year, pursuant to the terms of the Merger Agreement.
+Moreover, in the event actual revenue for an Earnout Period exceeds the target revenue for such period, the amount of such excess will be credited towards the achievement of the subsequent Earnout Period's Earnout Payment.
 In May and June of 2022, the Company paid the first of the Earnout Payments of an aggregate of \$9.5 million which consisted of \$7.7 million paid in cash and \$1.8 million in shares of Common Stock to the equityholders of ID R&D. Pursuant to the Merger Agreement, 15% of the Earnout Payments with respect to the first Earnout Period, will be deposited into the escrow fund which consists of both cash and Common Stock.
-The following table summarizes the first of th
+The following tab

-September
+e months ended mber 30,

-2022
+2 2022

 Payment of Year 1 earnout cash \$ 6,770

 Payment of Year 1 earnout cash (escrow) 886

 Total Year 1 Cash Earnout 7,656

 Payment of Year 1 earnout Common Stock 1,526

 Payment of Year 1 earnout Common Stock (escrow) 310

 Total Year 1 Common Stock Earnout 1,836

 Total Year 1 Earnout Payments \$ 9,492